 Dr. Andrew P. W. Bennett was appointed Canada’s first Ambassador for Religious Freedom on February 19, 2013.
 Ambassador Bennett heads the Office of Religious Freedom and is based in Ottawa.

-Ambassador Bennett is a career public servant and academic with an extensive educational background in history, political science and theology.
-He received a Bachelor of Arts in History (1st Class Honours) from Dalhousie University (1995), a Master of Arts in History from McGill University (1997) and a Ph.D. in Political Science from the University of Edinburgh (2002).
-In addition, he is in the process of completing a degree in theology part-time through the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa.
+Ambassador Bennett is a public servant and academic with an extensive educational background in history, political science and theology.
+He received a Ph.D. in Political Science from the University of Edinburgh in 2002, and is in the process of completing a degree in theology in Eastern Christian Studies at the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies at Saint Paul University in Ottawa.

 - Date Modified: